 Create a Certificate Signed by a Certificate Authority

 To have full functionality of the BeyondTrust software and to avoid security risks, it is very important that as soon as possible, you obtain a valid SSL certificate signed by a certificate authority (CA).
-While a CA-signed certificate is the best way to secure your site, you may need a self-signed certificate or an internally-signed certificate (see Create a Self-Signed Certificate).
+While a CA-signed certificate is the best way to secure your site, you may need a self-signed certificate or an internally-signed certificate.
+Please see Create a Self-Signed Certificate.

 To obtain a certificate signed by a certificate authority, you must first create a certificate signing request (CSR) from the /appliance interface of your Secure Remote Access Appliance.
 You will then submit the request data to a certificate authority.
 Once the signed certificate is obtained, the BeyondTrust software should be updated.